DSXiangLi/DecryptPrompt/README.md

 - Natural Instructions: Cross-Task Generalization via Natural Language Crowdsourcing Instructions
 - Tk-INSTRUCT: SUPER-NATURALINSTRUCTIONS: Generalization via Declarative Instructions on 1600+ NLP Tasks
 - Unnatural Instructions: Tuning Language Models with (Almost) No Human Labor
-- BELLE: Exploring the Impact of Instruction Data Scaling on Large Language Models: An Empirical Study on Real-World Use Cases
-- Baize: Baize: An Open-Source Chat Model with Parameter-Efficient Tuning on Self-Chat Data

 ### Train for Dialogue
 - LaMDA: Language Models for Dialog Applications